lupyuen/lupyuen.github.io/src/tinyemu.md

 # Boot NuttX in Web Browser

-_Will NuttX boot in the Web Browser?_
+_Will NuttX run in the Web Browser?_

-Yep!
+Amazingly, Yes!
 Click below to see the Demo (pic above) and the Source Files...

 - WebAssembly Demo: [__NuttX on TinyEMU__](https://lupyuen.github.io/nuttx-tinyemu)